By: Ben Richardson Last updated: February 10th, 2022

 The picture should not be smaller than the portrait picture as we are trying to join the two together.
 It would look strange if the animals features’ aren’t the same proportion as those in the portrait.

-Finally, change the opacity to about 50% so you can see the portrait though the image, as I’ve done below.
+Now we want to change the opacity to about 50% so you can see the portrait though the image, see below.

 Next we need to warp the animal image so that the eyes and nose are roughly in line with the portrait’s eyes and nose.